rtmclay/Lmod_test_suite/README.md

 This set of test is designed to test how well Lmod is integrated into the startup scripts.
 This is typically adding the appropriate files into /etc/profile.d.
 Linux systems typically use this to allow programs and aliases and shell functions to be available for a user without the user adding anything to their personal startup scripts (i.e. ~/.bashrc).

-All the tests in this suite will fail if a user defines the module command in their personal startup scripts.
+All the tests in this suite will fail if a user defines the module command in their personal startup scripts (e.g. ~/.bashrc).

 ## Lmod Mailing list